 Creativity, however, is as diverse as the people considering it and is beyond the traditional (music, painting, theatre, though those are all wonderful expressions).
 It can include cooking, moving your body, prayer, ritual, parenting, whatever Thing allows you to tap in to your Self.
 There is personal and collective power in the trying and the doing of the Thing as well as in making spaces and communities to value creativity beyond the narrow definitions of colonized aesthetics and monetary worth.
 Your creativity is invaluable, precisely because it is solely and soulfully yours.

 One small way is to create consciousness raising spaces around creativity.
-This offers up shared inspiration and reception of your work, accountability show up for the group and therefore your own growth too, and re-evaluates art from a new paradigm, one of expanded interpretation and appreciation – none of us can ever be Frida Kahlo, but we all bring giftedness.
+This shared space offers up inspiration and reception of your work, accountability to show up for the group and therefore your own growth too, and re-evaluates art from a new paradigm, one of expanded interpretation and appreciation as we all bring giftedness.